2026 · 05 · 14 · Thu

 What changed

-"Claude for Small Business" launched with 15 agent-based workflow integrations for QuickBooks, PayPal, HubSpot and more, plus free training courses and a 10-city US workshop tour
+'Claude for Small Business' launched with 15 agent workflow integrations for QuickBooks, PayPal and HubSpot, plus free training and a 10-city US tour

 Why it matters